nicolocarpignoli/GeoAR.js/README.md

 Every example uses the `places.js` script to load places.
 You can use that with static data using your coordinates, adding these info in the first lines of code (there are comments to explain better).

 Otherwise, as default, the script searches for places of interest near the user using Foursquare APIs.
 Please retrieve valid API credentials [here](https://developer.foursquare.com/) in order to use it.
-Place credentials (client secret and client id) on `examples/places.js` line 25 or so.
+Place credentials (client secret and client id) on `places.js`.

 You can also use GeoAR.js **without** the script, adding `gps-entity-place` entities as documentated on the following section, putting them directly on the `index.html` file.